On TikTok, the partisan fury of the 2020 election is just a swipe away

 It's unclear how many of TikTok's users are registered voters, but its fast pace and ease of use make it an attractive place for young people to talk politics and national issues.
 In 2020, one in 10 eligible voters will be between the ages 18 to 23, members of a group widely known as Gen Z, according to the Pew Research Center.

-TikTok's audience is smaller than Facebook and Instagram, its photo-sharing service, but is growing quickly.
+TikTok's audience is smaller than those of Facebook and Instagram, its photo-sharing service, but it's growing quickly.
 As of August, TikTok had 17.6 million US unique mobile visitors aged 18 and older, more than double a year earlier, according to an eMarketer report, citing data from Comscore.

 Campaigns experiment